To see upcoming lectures or search for a specific lecture, please click here.

 |Senior Scholars' Series: The Passions that Drive Academic Life||

-This series is convened on behalf of Green College and the UBC Association of Professors Emeriti.
-It provides opportunities for senior academics to describe their personal experiences and journeys through their own academic careers.
-Presenters will distil a lifetime of scholarly work.
-Some will examine the new projects that have grown out of that work; others may reflect upon their changing attitudes to university life.
+This series is presented by the UBC Association of Professors Emeriti, now constituted as the Emeriti College.
+It provides opportunities for senior academics to describe their personal experiences and academic careers.
+Presenters are invited to distil a lifetime of scholarly work.
+Some present new projects; some reflect upon their changing attitudes to university life.
 The series is multidisciplinary and gives expression to the speakers’ mature and personal insights.
-The speakers hope to engage graduate students with senior faculty, to expose the academic community to UBC’s most experienced academics, and to welcome the greater UTown/Point Grey neighbourhood to the richness of academic life at UBC.
+The speakers seek to engage early-career scholars as well as other senior faculty and and to welcome the greater UTown / Point Grey neighbourhood to the richness of academic life at UBC.
 Series poster can be downloaded here.

 Endowed Professorships and Lectureships